WalterSimoncini/pdf-decrypt/README.md

 ### PDF Decryptor

-This repository contains simple PDF decryptor.
+This repository contains a simple PDF decryptor.

 To run it first install the required dependencies with `pip install -r requirements.txt` and run `python decrypt.py` specifying the following arguments: